 KIND works to protect children alone and on the move.
 We use our expertise in unaccompanied refugee and immigrant children and civil society partnerships, as well as our extensive pro bono network, to ensure the safety and well-being of children alone in countries of origin, arrival, transit, and destination.

-Our Gender and Migration Initiative prevents and addresses sexual and gender-based violence against migrant children.
+Our Gender and Migration Initiative prevents and addresses gender-based violence against migrant children.

 KIND helps ensure that children returning alone to Guatemala and Honduras are safe and can access vital services such as health care, education, counseling, and jobs skills training.